Maintenance renewal programme

 Loose chip after works and road repair quality

-We’ve done a lot of work over the past few years to introduce new products and strategies to minimise loose chip, which have been successful.
+We’ve done a lot of work over the past few years to introduce new products and strategies to minimise loose chips, which have been successful.
 Occasionally, contractor work may have quality issues and fail.
 While this can be frustrating, we have a clear audit process and we work closely with contractors to fix these issues.
 ‘Rework’ due to contractor workmanship is prioritised and not paid for by the Council.

 Types of maintenance work